 I offered a comprehensive explanation of ‘5/24’ on Chase Day (May 24th).

-However if you’ve had 5 or more new cards in the last 24 months, you take a break from any new cards and fall back under 5/24, the first card you should get is the Ink Business Preferred℠ Credit Card.
+If you’ve had 5 or more new cards in the last 24 months, you take a break from any new cards and fall back under 5/24, the first card you should get is the Ink Business Preferred℠ Credit Card.

 Ink Business Preferred℠ Credit Card has an 80,000 point signup bonus after $5000 spend within 3 months.
 That can even be enough for a roundtrip business class award ticket between the US and Europe.